-Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status ofvthe site through the Site Slection Methodology R A GE Recommend the site is protected for employment uses. west/south).
-Mix of local non- commercial traffic & HGVs does not constrain vehicle movements. up area (settlement boundary).
+Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of the site through the Site Slection Methodology R A GE Recommend the site is protected for employment uses. west/south).
+Mix of local non-commercial traffic & HGVs does not constrain vehicle movements. up area (settlement boundary).
 The site has the potential to be accessible by a range of employees.
-ELAA2 3 LAA 561 Thrumpton Lane Retford Fully developed.
-No land available Existing empt site EDNA: This is a well- established local employment site in the centre of Retford.
+ELAA2 3 LAA 561 Thrumpton Lane Retford 1.44 Fully developed.
+No land available Existing empt site EDNA: This is a well-established local employment site in the centre of Retford.
 Recommend the site is protected, and further losses of employment uses are resisted 16/00015/FUL The site is brownfield The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
 The site lies within the settlement boundary of Retford Access to the site is directly from Thrumpton Lane which serves each business/unit separately.
-Thrumpton Lane provides access to the A638 London Road a major north- south route, within 300m to the north so has good accessibility to Retford and the wider strategic network (the A1 is 5 miles to the west/south).
-Mix of local non- commercial traffic & HGVs does not constrain vehicle movements.
-Services, facilities and homes are potentially accessible by cycle and by foot.
-A bus service runs along London Road.
-Retford Station is 1km from the site.
-The site is 300m from the A638.
+Thrumpton Lane provides access to the A638 London Road a major north-south route, within 300m to the north so has good accessibility to Retford and the wider strategic network (the A1 is 5 miles to the west/south).
+Mix of local non-commercial traffic & HGVs does not constrain vehicle movements. from the A638.
 The site is within Retford built-up area (settlement boundary).
-The site has the potential to be accessible by a range of employees.
-A non designated heritage asset is centrally situated in the site.
+The site has the potential to A non designated heritage asset is centrally situated in the site.
 There are no national or local natural environment designations nearby.
 It is not agricultural land, and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment development.
-Existing Site protected through the Local Plan ELAA2 4 LAA 562 West Carr Industrial Estate - check whether to de-allocate - need vacancy rate/COU Retford Fully developed.
+Existing Site protected through the Local Plan ELAA2 4 LAA 562 West Carr Industrial Estate - check whether to de-allocate - need vacancy rate/COU Retford 9.4 Fully developed.
 No land available Existing empt site EDNA: This is a local industrial area infilling land between a number of railway lines.
 The stock is generally dated and the environment would benefit from improvemen t.
-There are a number of vacant or under- utilised plots.
+There are a number of vacant or underutilised plots.
 Recommend no specific policy response is taken and 18/00694/FU L The site is brownfield The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
 The site lies within the settlement boundary of Retford West Carr Road acts as spine road & as access for businesses.
 Feeder roads provide connections to these.
-Mix of local non-commercial Services, facilities and homes are potentially accessible by cycle and by foot.
+Mix of local non-commercial and homes are potentially accessible by cycle and by foot.
 A bus service runs along West Carr Road stoping within the site.
 Retford Station is 200m from the site via an underpass.
 The site is 850m from the A620.
-The site is within Retford built- up area (settlement boundary).
+The site is within Retford built-up area (settlement boundary).
 The site has the potential to be accessible by a range of employees.
 Retford Station Conservation Area adjoins the south east corner of the site.
 There are no national or local natural environment designations nearby.
 It is not agricultural land, and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment development.
 Existing Site protected through the Local Plan